SkyisAakash/Zuma/README.md

 - HTML5 Canvas for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.
 - Vanilla JavaScript for game structure and game logic,
-- Howler audio library will be used for sound generation, processing and control.
+- WebAudioAPI will be used for sound generation, processing and control.

 In addition to the webpack entry file i.e. zuma.js, there will be some more scripts involved in this project:
 * balls.js - This script contains class definition for Ball objects.
 It inherits from parent class MovingObject.